gilsonjuniorpro/MultipleViewTypes/README.md

 # MultipleViewTypes

 ### **Overview - About this project**
-Simples project using **viewTypes** to handle different types of Views
+Simple project using **viewTypes** to handle different types of Views

 ### 📷 How is this App